shaypal5/stationarizer/README.rst

 Currently only the following simple flow - dealing with unit roots - is implemented:

 * Data validation is performed: all columns are checked to be numeric, and the time dimension is assumed to be larger than the number of series (although this is not mandatory, and so only a warning is thrown in case of violation).
-* The Augmented Dickey-Fuller unit root test is performed for each of the series.
+* Both the Augmented Dickey-Fuller unit root test and the KPSS test are performed for each of the series.
 * The p-values of all tests are corrected to control the false discovery rate (FDR) at some given level, using the Benjamini–Yekutieli procedure.
+* The joint ADF-KPSS results are interpreted for each test.
 * For each time series for which the null hypothesis (which is that the series contains a unit root) was not rejected, the series is diffentiated.
 * If any series was diffrentiated, then any un-diffrentiated time series (if any) are trimmed by one step to match the resulting series length.